About Our Dividend Growth Newsletter

 About the Dividend Growth Newsletter

-At Valuentum, we seek to deliver to our members the best investment ideas.
+At Valuentum, we seek to deliver to members our best investment ideas.
 And the Dividend Growth Newsletter does just that for income investors.
 We provide the following in each edition of our monthly newsletter, released on the 1st of each month:

 The Benefits of Dividend Growth Investing

 History has revealed that the best performing stocks during the previous decades have been those that shelled out ever-increasing cash to shareholders in the form of dividends.
-In a recent study, S&P 500 stocks that initiated dividends or grew them over time registered roughly a 9.6% annualized return since 1972 (through 2010), while stocks that did not pay out dividends or cut them performed poorly over the same time period.
+In a recent study by Ned Davis Research, S&P 500 stocks that initiated dividends or grew them over time registered roughly a 9.6% annualized return since 1972 (through 2010), while stocks that did not pay out dividends or cut them performed poorly over the same time period.

 Such analysis is difficult to ignore, and we believe investors may be well-rewarded in future periods by finding the best dividend-growth stocks out there.
-As such, we've developed a rigorous dividend investment methodology that uncovers firms that not only have the safest dividends but also ones that are poised to grow them long into the future.
+As such, we've developed a rigorous dividend investment methodology that helps to uncover firms that not only have the strongest dividends but also ones that are poised to grow them long into the future.

 How did we do this?
 Well, first of all, we scoured our stock universe for firms that have cut their dividends in the past to uncover the major drivers behind the dividend cut.
 This is what we found out: The major reasons why firms cut their dividend had to do with preserving cash in the midst of a secular or cyclical downturn in demand for their products/services or when faced with excessive leverage (how much debt they held on their respective balance sheets) during tightening credit markets.